How can you create a Gmail account for your child?

 How to manage a Gmail account for children over 13 years of age:

-When setting up a child’s Gmail account, it’s best to set up filters to make sure you don’t receive spam.
+When setting up a child’s Gmail account, it’s best to set up filters to ensure you don’t receive Spam.
 The filter setting determines who can contact your child via email, and if you want to add more people to the filter, you can do so in your account settings.

 - Log in to your child’s Gmail account.

 - Click the gear icon in the top right, then click Settings.